jupyter-server/jupyter-scheduler/docs/contributors/index.md

 ### Integration tests

-This extension uses Playwright for the integration tests (aka user level tests).
+This extension uses Playwright for the integration tests (user-level tests).
 More precisely, the JupyterLab helper [Galata](https://github.com/jupyterlab/jupyterlab/tree/master/galata) is used to test the extension in JupyterLab.